agile-ts/documentation/docs/packages/core/features/integration/Introduction.md

   updateMethod: (componentInstance, updatedData) => {
     // Will be called on each State value mutation (only in Component based Subscriptions)
     // For example, if MY_STATE value mutates from 'jeff' to 'hans'
-    // Then this method will be called with folowing props:
+    // Then this method will be called with the following props:
     // componentInstance: Component to which the State is subscribed to
     // updatedData: Changed data (in our case '{myState: 'hans'}')
     //